 Releasing your conditioning

 When we are present with our senses, whether through breath, pelvic floor, touch, self-pleasure, smell, taste, it lays down new patterns of regulation.
-A pleasure pathway is a neural pathway that makes it easy for you to shift into it, and use it as a place to restore, release, feel joy in your body.

 Try this